ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   msg_scope
-    Systems from which this console can receive messages that are not directed to a specific console.
+    The systems from which this console can receive messages not directed to a specific console.

     This option is mutually exclusive with :literal:`delete`.